Sfiso10/EEE3088F_MM_Project_Group-68/README.md

 To get started with the Micromouse project, follow these steps:

 1. Clone this repository to your local machine.
-2. Install the necessary software and tools (list them here).
+2. Install the necessary software and tools (STM32CubeIDE, KiCad).
 3. Compile and upload the code to your Micromouse robot.
 4. Test the robot in a maze environment.